jamesquinn00/LAP2-blogposting/README.md

 ## Installation and Usage

 * Clone the repo.
-* To run server, CD into api folder and `docker compose up`.
+* To run server, cd into api folder and `docker compose up`.
 * Right click on the index.html file and select 'Open with Live Server' to view the website.